History of Harvard Extension School: Harvard Extension School and Modern Development (1985 - Present)

-Graduate
+Graduate and Professional Programs

 In 1980 the first master's degree (ALM) was awarded.
 The next year restrictions were lifted on the degree, and 741 students enrolled in the program.
 Demands of the labor market meant new initiatives in professional studies had to grow along with the traditional liberal arts programs.
 A graduate Certificate of Advanced Study was established in 1977 for a full year of study in humanities, social sciences, or natural sciences.
 Due to the success of the ALM, however, this certificate was phased out after 1985.

 The certificate's success prompted the creation of a Certificate of Special Studies in Administration and Management in 1980 for students with a bachelor's degree but no prior training in business or management.
 In 2007 it became an ALM in Management, which soon became the most popular program at the Extension School.

 To meet the growing need for biotech industry staff in the Boston area, a Certificate of Advanced Studies in Applied Sciences was established in 1982.
 In 1986 a Certificate of Public Health was launched, and first award to a Greek pharmacist in 1987.
 This was followed in 1989 by a Certificate in Museum Studies.
 In time museum studies would become a master's degree concentration and the certificate was discontinued.
 The Certificate in Publishing and Communications was created in 1995, and the ALM in Information Technology was established in 1996.

 In 2001–02 a pilot program was created to address the shortage of qualified math teachers in the Boston Public Schools.
 One in five middle and high school math teachers, for a total of 86 Boston teachers, took 117 classes.
 This led to the creation of an ALM in Mathematics for Teaching 2004.
 A Certificate in Technologies of Education was created in 2000–01 which grew to become an ALM in Educational Technologies in 2005–06.
 Also beginning in 2004, ALMs could be earned in biotechnology or environmental management.
 The following year the ALM in Journalism, the first journalism degree offered at Harvard, was established.
 In 2018 an ALM in the field of data science was added to expand the existing certificate program.